gaskinae/gaskinae/README.md

-# Building My Portfolio Website with GitHub Pages
+# Hello!
+I'm Amy.
+Gaskin.
+Gazza.
+Gaz.
+Whatever.
+Bioinformatician with a focus in microbial genomics.